 3.1 The clinical experts explained that people with chronic liver disease and thrombocytopenia (traditionally defined as a platelet count below 150,000 platelets per microlitre of blood) have an increased risk of bleeding when having invasive procedures, including surgery.
 This is irrespective of whether the procedure is planned or an emergency.
 These procedures may include investigative or therapeutic procedures such as dental, multiple and repeated procedures.
 Because of this bleeding risk, people may have a platelet transfusion before the invasive procedure to aid blood clotting.
 The clinical experts acknowledged that they were unaware of trials testing whether platelets lowered the risk of bleeding.
 However, they agreed that transfusing platelets prophylactically was the standard of care.
 The clinical experts also stated that the risk of bleeding during a procedure depends on the platelet count, the specific procedure, other manifestations of liver disease, history of bleeding and age.
 NICE's guideline on blood transfusion recommends that prophylactic platelet transfusions should be considered for people having invasive procedures or surgery to raise the platelet count above 50,000 platelets per microlitre of blood.
 The committee heard that higher platelet counts might be needed for invasive procedures on some sites (such as the eyes).
-It noted that avatrombopag is licensed for treating thrombocytopenia when the platelet count is 50,000 platelets per microlitre of blood or below.
+It noted that avatrombopag is licensed for treating thrombocytopenia when the platelet count is below 50,000 platelets per microlitre of blood.
 It also noted that, although the marketing authorisation for lusutrombopag does not define severe thrombocytopenia, the company and the assessment group only presented evidence (that is, clinical trial data, indirect clinical data and cost-effectiveness analyses) for people with a platelet count below 50,000 platelets per microlitre of blood.
 If people bleed during or after a procedure, they may need a 'rescue therapy', including further platelet transfusions, fresh frozen plasma or tranexamic acid.
-The committee concluded that people with chronic liver disease having a planned invasive procedure would be eligible for treatment with avatrombopag and lusutrombopag if they had a platelet count of 50,000 platelets per microlitre of blood or below.
+The committee concluded that people with chronic liver disease having a planned invasive procedure would be eligible for treatment with avatrombopag and lusutrombopag if they had a platelet count of below 50,000 platelets per microlitre of blood.
 It agreed to make recommendations for this group.

-3.2 The marketing authorisations stipulate that avatrombopag and lusutrombopag oral treatments need to be taken at least 10 days or 9 days retrospectively before a procedure.
-The clinical experts stated that it would be relatively straightforward to coordinate testing platelet levels and prescribing these treatments with a GP.
+3.2 The marketing authorisations stipulate that avatrombopag and lusutrombopag oral treatments need to be taken at least 10 days or 9 days respectively before a procedure.
+The clinical experts stated that it would be relatively straightforward to co-ordinate testing platelet levels and prescribing these treatments with a GP.
 Because of the time needed to increase the platelet count, the committee heard that avatrombopag and lusutrombopag would be appropriate only for planned elective procedures.
 However, these drugs would not have a role in planned procedures that need to be done within 9 or 10 days.
 The committee concluded that the appraisal applies to people with chronic liver disease and a platelet count below 50,000 platelets per microlitre of blood needing planned ('elective') invasive procedures rather than emergency procedures.

 Avatrombopag and lusutrombopag raise platelet levels for longer than a transfusion, and are taken at home so reduce wastage and hospital stays